awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

    The change calendar determines when the association runs\.
 If the calendar is closed, the association isn't applied\.
 If the calendar is open, the association runs accordingly\.
 For more information, see [AWS Systems Manager Change Calendar](systems-manager-change-calendar.md)\.

-1. In the **Rate control** section, choose options to control how the association runs on multiple instances\.
+1. In the **Rate control** section, choose options to control how the association runs on multiple nodes\.
 For more information about using rate controls, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

    In the **Concurrency** section, choose an option:
    + Choose **targets** to enter an absolute number of targets that can run the association simultaneously\.